Head guide Sid Pattison reports:

 Wish us luck for a clear and pleasant summit day!

-Exciting news in this quick text-only update from Lead guide Mark Tucker.
+Exciting news of the Elbrus Summit in this quick text-only update from Lead guide Mark Tucker.
 More details and PHOTOS to follow:

 - 16 of us left high camp at 2am

 - 16 of us literary crawled to the tallest point in Europe due to high winds

 - 16 of us are now in the forest of Cheget 7000’

 Congratulations to the entire team for 100% success on reaching the top of Europe – Mt.
 Elbrus (5,642 m / 18,510 ft) and descending safely to the lush valley below.